microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Discussion {.page_break_before}

 There is an understanding in the bone biology, tissue engineering and related research fields, that adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials [@doi:10.1021/acsabm.1c00979; @doi:10.1089/ten.teb.2020.0132; @doi:10.1242/dev.136861; @doi:10.1002/jbm.a.32411; @doi:10.1042/CS20180155].
-To influence or even control these processes, the interplay between vascular and bone tissue should be studied at the most detailed imaging level available.
+Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to influence or even control these processes.

-During the last decades, microCT gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122], and is considered the only available approach for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
+During the last decades, microCT gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
+It is considered the only available approach for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
 Unfortunately, the microCT-based distinction of the vessels from other soft tissue structures is not possible without intravascular casting or instillation of contrast agents.
 Moreover, although enabling the visualization of the vasculature, most such casting or contrast agents are difficult to distinguish from the non-demineralized bone tissue due to the lack of remarkable differences in their X-ray absorption levels [@doi:10.1089/ten.teb.2008.0153].
 For example, in case with Microfil, the mentioned lack of contrast requires decalcification of the samples before the bone vasculature can be properly visualized with a microCT scanner [@doi:10.1038/s41598-017-13632-5; @doi:10.1089/ten.teb.2008.0153].